Sicilian Defense: Closed Variation

 Summary

 The Sicilian Defense: Closed Variation arises after 1.e4 c5 2.Nc3 and falls under ECO code B23.
-2. Nc3 is the chief "Anti-Sicilian", the main sideline to 2.
-Nf3.
-White avoids opening the position (for now at least) and avoids the more theoretical main lines that follow 2.
+As the primary "anti-Sicilian," this is the main alternative to 2.
+Nf3, allowing White to sidestep the deeply theoretical Open Sicilian lines that follow 2.
 Nf3 and 3. d4.
-White may yet open the position, but White's second move suggests the possibility of playing a closed, manoeuvring way instead.
-There are several approaches for White to keep the position closed: 2.
-Nc3 supports either plan, f4 or g3, by controlling the d5 square (compare to 2. f4 or 2. g3, where in response to either the critical move is 2...d5!).
-2...Nc6 is the most common reply.
-This develops a piece, controls the d4 and e5 squares, and avoids making a (committal) pawn move until White has shown more of their hand on move 3.
-For instance, Black may wish to play ...g6 and ...Bg7 against the traditional closed Sicilian with 3. g3 and 4.
-Bg3, but ...e6 and ...d5 against the Grand Prix attack with 3. f4.
-With 82,498 games in the master database, it is a well-established opening choice.
+While White retains the option of opening the position later, the knight on c3 signals the possibility of a slower, more positional approach.
+The move supports both f4 and g3 plans while controlling d5, an advantage over playing 2. f4 or 2. g3 directly, where the critical reply 2...d5! is available.
+The most popular response is 2...Nc6, which develops a piece, covers d4 and e5, and avoids committing to a pawn structure until White reveals their plan on move 3.
+For example, Black may opt for ...g6 and ...Bg7 against the traditional Closed Sicilian setup with 3. g3 and 4.
+Bg2, but switch to ...e6 and ...d5 if White plays the Grand Prix Attack with 3. f4.
+With 44.1 million Lichess games across all rating levels, it is a well-established opening choice.

 History and Notable Players